 Field-hunting tip

-Look in volcanic and sub-volcanic pipes and dikes country — that is the host setting where lamproite typically forms.
+Look in volcanic and sub-volcanic pipes and dikes country, the host setting where lamproite typically forms.
 If you start seeing diamond, phlogopite, leucite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.